glgit/tutorial/README.md

 $ curl -i http://localhost:8000/accounts/101  returns the account object
 $ curl -i http://localhost:8000/accounts/1012 returns a 404

-or past the URL into your browser
+or past the URL into your browser.